 Applying by Appointment

 Personal information requested to apply for a SIN is stored in the Social Insurance Register by Service Canada.
-This data set includes your name, date of birth, and place of birth, as well as the names of your parents.
+This data set includes your name, date of birth, and place of birth, as well as your parent's names.
 The National Register also includes death dates.

-When Do I Use a SIN?
+When Do You Need to Use a SIN?

 These are the ways you will usually use a SIN: